Skip to main content

 Some of the queries might not have enough data to return results.

-The Azure Portal provides a great way to view metrics and logs, but if you prefer to visualize the data using Grafana, or execute complex queries using PromQL, you can use the Azure Managed Grafana instance that was created with the AKS Automatic cluster.
+The Azure Portal provides a great way to view metrics and logs, but if you prefer to visualize the data using Grafana, or execute complex queries using PromQL, you can use an Azure Managed Grafana instance or leverage the new Dashboards with Grafana feature for AKS!

 Browse dashboards